MinaFoundation/mina-delegation-program-tech/e2e_test/README.md

 * `--submission-time` followed by an integer defines the interval in seconds after which the system proceeds with the next submission.

 The mock can also be run without downloading blocks from s3.
-In this case `--block-s3-dir` parameter should be replaces with `--block-dir` pointing to a local directory containing blocks as described above.
+In this case `--block-s3-bucket` and `--block-s3-dir` parameters should be replaces with `--block-dir` pointing to a local directory containing blocks as described above.